DozerJIT/PayloadsAllTheThings/跨站脚本攻击-XSS/README.md

 ## CSP Bypass

-Check the CSP on [https://csp-evaluator.withgoogle.com](https://csp-evaluator.withgoogle.com) and the post : [How to use Google’s CSP Evaluator to bypass CSP](https://appio.dev/vulns/google-csp-evaluator/)
+检查CSP在 [https://csp-evaluator.withgoogle.com](https://csp-evaluator.withgoogle.com) and the post : [How to use Google’s CSP Evaluator to bypass CSP](https://appio.dev/vulns/google-csp-evaluator/)

 ### Bypass CSP using JSONP from Google (Trick by [@apfeifer27](https://twitter.com/apfeifer27))